thomasvincent/ruby-webhdfs-rlz/README.md

-# webhdfs - A client library implementation for Hadoop WebHDFS, and HttpFs, for Ruby
+Refacotored webhdfs - A client library implementation for Hadoop WebHDFS, and HttpFs, for Ruby

 The webhdfs gem is to access Hadoop WebHDFS (EXPERIMENTAL: and HttpFs).
 WebHDFS::Client is a client class, and WebHDFS::FileUtils is utility like 'fileutils'.